Irritable Bowel Syndrome

 - Oral 5-aminosalicylates

-Immune System suppressors: These drugs are focused on reduce inflammation, but they also have effects on your immune system, that is involved on the process of inflammation.
+Immune System suppressors: These drugs are focused on reducing inflammation, but they also have effects on your immune system, that is involved in the process of inflammation.
 For some people, a combination of these drugs works better than one drug alone.